timss/vimconf/README.md

     cp -r vimconf/.vim ~

-alternatively symlink your ~/.vimrc to your git clone so in order to update only a git pull is needed.
+**or** symlink your ~/.vimrc to your git clone so in order to update only a git pull is needed.

     ln -s vimconf/.vimrc ~/.vimrc

 Then open an empty file with Vim and run this to install the plugins.
-It's the same command for updating.
+It's the same command for updating, but with an appended !

     :BundleInstall